Healthy Homes Assessment Fairfield

 Insulation Fairfield

-A well-insulated house can reduce condensation and reduce the chances of mould and dampness and will also make an easier task for the household to keep the heat.
+A well-insulated property will help to control condensation and lower the chance of mould and damp, and will also make an easier task for the home to keep warmth.

-The "R" refers to thermal resistance and it is a measurement of how well the insulation can withstand heat flow.
-The more R-value is higher, the better the insulation.
+The "R" stands for thermal resistance and is a gauge of how well the insulation resists heat flow.
+The more high the R-value, more efficient the insulation.

 Fairfield Moisture Ingress & Drainage

-The security of your rental home from dampness isn’t just about the interior of the building but you must ensure there is somewhere for surface or ground water, and prevent it from getting inside.
-When it comes to moisture and damp it is often those things that you aren’t aware of that could be a huge problem and cause damages to your investment and harming your tenant’s health.
+Protecting your rental property from dampness isn’t just about the inside it’s also about the outside.
+You must make sure there is somewhere for surface, rain or ground water and prevent it from getting inside.
+When it concerns damp and moisture it is typically not apparent that it can become a big problem and end up causing damage to your investment as well as affecting the tenant’s health.

-In addition to an irrigation system to stop the ingress of moisture, if your rental is enclosed between your floor and the surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.
+In addition to the drainage system that will prevent water ingress, if the property has an enclosed space between your floor and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.

-The ground-moisture barrier typically an insulating sheet of polythene laid over the ground, to block any moisture in the ground from getting into the property.
-It also helps in preventing moisture damage to the underfloor insulation.
+Ground moisture barriers are typically an insulating sheet of polythene laid over the ground, in order to block any moisture present in the ground from accumulating into the structure.
+It also helps in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection